angelafgao/angelafgao.github.io/index.markdown

 # News

+June 2022 - Started an internship at Google research!

 May 2022 - Presented at [SOCAMS](https://www.socams.org/home) on new work with [Oscar](https://www.oscarleong.com/home), [He](http://users.cms.caltech.edu/~hesun/), and [Katie](http://users.cms.caltech.edu/~klbouman/) on learning image models from noisy data.
 More on that soon!

 December 2021 - Attended [AGU 2021](https://www.agu.org/Fall-Meeting-2021), my first in person conference!